Chinese Herbal Medicine and Endometriosis

 FAQ

-Can Chinese herbal medicine help with endometriosis pain?
 Research suggests it may.
 The strongest evidence is for endometriosis-associated pain, particularly when Chinese herbal medicine is used alongside conventional treatment.
+When used alone, it appears comparable to some hormonal treatments for certain pain types.

-Is Chinese herbal medicine better tolerated than hormonal treatment?
 Published trials and reviews consistently suggest it may be better tolerated than some hormonal comparators, with fewer hot flushes, less irregular bleeding and fewer treatment-related side effects reported in several studies.
+However, the evidence for superior pain relief when Chinese herbal medicine is used on its own, rather than alongside conventional treatment, is more limited.

-Is there research behind it?
 Yes.
-The evidence includes placebo-controlled research, multicentre randomised trials, large meta-analyses and postoperative studies.
+The evidence includes placebo-controlled research, multi-centre randomised trials, large meta-analyses and postoperative studies.
 The field has grown significantly since the 2012 Cochrane review.
+However, much of the research has methodological limitations including a lack of blinding and geographic concentration in China.

-Is the evidence strongest when used alone or alongside conventional care?
 Alongside conventional care.
 The clearest and most consistent benefits in the research appear when Chinese herbal medicine is used as a complementary approach rather than a replacement.

-Has this been studied in the UK?
-There is UK research, including a feasibility study showing that individualised Chinese herbal medicine decoctions can be blinded against placebo in routine practice.
+There is UK research, including a feasibility study by Flower et al. (2011) showing that individualised Chinese herbal medicine decoctions can be blinded against placebo in routine practice.
 However, large definitive UK effectiveness trials have not yet been completed.

 References